aosedge/meta-aos-vm/README.md

 secondary node in multi-node VM.
 By default, main node is built.

 * `WITH_MESSAGE_PROXY` - specifies to include message proxy into the build.

+* `CACHE_LOCATION` - by default Yocto build cache are located outside build directory.
+It is convenient to have common cache for different yocto build but can't be used when building with docker.
+If docker is used to build Aos VM image, this parameter should be set to `inside` value.

 After performing moulin command with desired configuration, it will generate `build.ninja` with all necessary build targets.
 Issue command `ninja ${NODE_TYPE}-${MACHINE}.img` to build the default target (`${NODE_TYPE}` is `main` for main